jmcuneo/a1-gettingstarted/README.md

 JavaScript:

-- Added a button to hide and show the table associated to each button.
+- Added a function to hide and show the table associated to each button.
+- When the button is pressed, it checks if the table is currently hidden or not.
+- If the table is hidden then displays it.
+Otherwise, hides the table.
 - Added text animation.

 ## Design Achievements